How to switch to Aurora MySQL Version 3 more safely

 4) Creating B/G Deployments

-If there are no slow queries or if you can improve the speed, you can use the B/G function to create a Green cluster.
+If there are no slow queries or if you can improve them, you can use the B/G function to create a Green cluster.

-5) ※ Creating records for weighted routing in Route53
+5) ※ Creating a record for weighted routing in Route 53

-This failure caused all read queries to be directed to the Green cluster, making the impact more widespread.
+This failure caused all read queries to be directed to the Green cluster, which had a wider impact.

-We will use Route53's weighted routing to minimize the impact to users as much as possible.
+We will use Route53's weighted routing to minimize the impact on users as much as possible.

 The reason for the * is that it may not be possible to access the cluster endpoint via weighted records due to driver or implementation issues.